Timinator2000/PySkillz/markdowns/90 - making contributions/05 - testing.md

 StdOut> Standard Output Channel on Tech.io
 ```

-Users can also print debug output to `sys.stderr`.
-The PySkillz playground follows Tech.io’s default behavior: debug output isn’t assigned to a dedicated channel.
-The same applies when running locally — no channel is specified for `sys.stderr` output.
+Users of the playground are encouraged to print debug output to `sys.stderr`.
+On Tech.io, any output sent to `sys.stderr` is captured in a dedicated "Standard Error" panel.
+When testing locally, this output will follow your development environment's default behavior.

 <BR>